Sylvie Chetty

-Kamala 'Sylvie' Chetty is a New Zealand marketing academic, and as of 2019 is a full professor at the University of Otago.
+Sylvie Kamala Chetty is a New Zealand marketing academic, and as of 2019 is a full professor at the University of Otago.

 Academic career

 After a 1993 PhD titled 'International trade performance of New Zealand manufacturing: An industry and enterprise-level study' at the University of Canterbury, Chetty moved to Massey University, rising to full professor and then the University of Otago.